Skip to content

 banklines = self.detect_bank_lines(

-self.simulation_data, self.critical_water_depth, config_file
+self.simulation_data, self.critical_water_depth, self.config_file

 )